EU open to Greek debt extension, not forgiveness

 "He (Syriza leader Alexis Tsipras) has to pay, those are the European rules of the game," Coeure told Europe 1 radio.
 "There is no room for unilateral action in Europe, that doesn't exclude a discussion, for example, on the rescheduling of this debt."

-It was a message echoed across much of Europe, particularly in Germany, whose chancellor has led calls for budgetary rigor.
+It was a message echoed across much of Europe, particularly in Germany, whose chancellor has led calls for budgetary rigour.

 Germany's top-selling Bild newspapers led with "Greeks elect euro nightmare", the next page showing Syriza leader Alexis Tsipras punching the air next to the headline "What is this victory punch going to cost us?"